Full Recordings of Eight Events Now Available

 How To Buy

 You have a virtual shopping cart, below, by courtesy of PayPal.
-Add to your cart the DVD package you want, and then add the appropriate Shipping and Handling (S&H) cost for your region of the world.
+Simply add to your cart the DVD package you want.
+Prices include Shipping and Handling (S & H).

 About the Discs

 These are Region-free DVDs, meaning there is no encryption restricting where in the world they can be played.
 The picture standard is European, meaning that any DVD player and television in these regions can play the discs without a problem: Europe (including the UK), Australia, much of Africa and the Middle East, the Far East, and South America except Brazil.
 In other countries, particularly the United States of America, Canada and Brazil, a modern DVD player will be able to reproduce this disc, and all modern televisions will produce good pictures.
 Older players or TVs may exhibit problems.
 Every computer with a DVD drive in all regions of the world will play this disc.